dragonflypl/web-wiki/web-performance.md

  - http://wilsonpage.co.uk/preventing-layout-thrashing/
 - minimize repain & reflow: http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/

+> A repaint occurs when changes are made to an elements skin that changes visibility, but do not affect its layout (e.g. background color).

 #### Optimizing CSS

 - use BEM (or other approach for fast CSS selectors)